At Home, In the Studio

 New England Blues... in Texas (2013)

-In 2011, I took a new job in San Antonio, TX, so we packed up our family and headed south, finding home in Boerne (pronounced "Bernie"), a cool little town just north of the city.
+In 2011, I took a job in San Antonio, TX, so we packed up our family and headed south, finding home in Boerne (pronounced "Bernie"), a cool little town just north of the city.

-While there, I was surprised to find only a small number of local blues bands playing the local scene.
+While there, I was surprised to find only a small number of local blues bands playing the scene.
 There were always plenty of acts coming through town, but not many local groups working the regular blues clubs.